 Blog What Causes Gutters to Clog?
-May 8, 2013August 14, 2017Chelsea WelshGutter Maintenance, Gutters, Uncategorized Why is the sky blue?
-Why do birds fly in formation?
-Why do leaves turn from green to brown in the fall?
-Why do fools fall in love?
-“WHY do they fall in luh-huvvv?”
-It’s not practical to solve all of these mysteries here.
-But since this is a blog about gutter protection, it is an appropriate forum to answer a commonly-asked-yet-still-vexing question: why do gutters clog?
-Here’s the short answer: because they are flawed.
-Gutters Have Drainage Problems The first major issue with modern gutter systems is one that has plagued structures for centuries: the fact that a large drain runs into a smaller drain.
-Because that’s all gutters really are: “drains” that are mounted to your home.
-Consider this: a 30-foot section of standard 5-inch gutters holds about 36 gallons of water at one time.
-All of that water is supposedly flowing toward a single two-by-three inch downspout opening (sometimes two), then past one or two downspout elbows before exiting the gutter system.
-In even a moderate rainstorm, the large quantity of flowing water is likely to back up to some degree, giving time for solid debris to deposit itself somewhere along the gutter or downspout.
-“Don’t hate me because of my flaws.
-Nobody’s perfect!”
-Gutters Have Sloping Problems And then there’s the issue of slope.
-Depending on who you talk to, gutters are generally hung with a slope of anywhere between one quarter and one half inch per ten linear feet.
+April 1, 2019April 16, 2019Chelsea WelshGutters One commonly asked (but still vexing) question about gutters is this: why do gutters get clogged?
+While there are various factors that can affect the performance of your gutter system and cause clogs, the short answer is this: because they’re flawed.
+Gutters With Drainage Problems The first major issue with modern gutter systems is one that has plagued structures for centuries: the fact that a large drain runs into a smaller drain.
+That’s all gutters really are: drains that are mounted to your house.
+Consider this: a 30-foot section of standard five-inch gutter can hold up to about 36 gallons of water at one time.
+All of that water is flowing toward one (or sometimes two) two-by-three inch downspout openings, then down past one or two downspout elbows before exiting the gutter system.
+Even in a moderate rainstorm, the large quantity of flowing water is likely to back up to some degree, which allows time for solid debris to be deposited along gutters or in downspouts.
+Gutters With Sloping Problems Then we have the issue of slope.
+Depending on who you talk to, gutters are generally hung with a slope of anywhere between one-quarter and one-half inch per 10 linear feet.
 This allows runoff water to flow “downhill” to the downspout openings.
-But here’s the problem: the ideal slope should be a quarter inch for every single foot of guttering.
-That’s the slope used by plumbers who run waste lines, because this slope allows the water to flow fast enough to carry solid debris along with it.
-Since gutters are almost never set this steeply, the water flow is insufficiently rapid to transport leaves, twigs, pine needles, and other debris through and out of the downspouts.
-Therefore, this debris tends to remain in gutters and form clogs.
-What’s the Perfect Gutter?
-This begs the question: is it possible to construct a gutter system which eliminates these flaws.
-Probably.
-But let’s imagine what it would look like.
-First, the gutters would likely have to be quite wide – perhaps seven, eight, or even twelve inches across the troughs.
-So they would stick out father from the roof line and necessitate stronger support hangers in order for them to remain level and prevent water spillover.
+But here’s the problem: the ideal slope should be a quarter-inch for every single foot of guttering.
+Since gutters cannot realistically be set this steeply, the flow of water isn’t swift enough to transport all leaves, twigs, pine needles and other debris with it down and out of the downspouts.
+Therefore, some of the debris remains behind, where it gets trapped in the gutters and downspouts, forming clogs.
+Is There a Perfect Gutter?
+This begs the question: is it possible to construct a gutter system that eliminates these flaws?
+The answer: while it might be possible, it isn’t exactly practical.
+To begin with, the gutters would likely have to be quite wide – perhaps seven, eight or even twelve inches across the troughs.
+This means they would stick out farther from the roofline, necessitating stronger support hangers to keep them level and prevent water spillover.
 Also, the gutters’ incline would be much more drastic.
-That 30-foot section of gutter would have one end positioned a full 7 1/2 inches below the other.
-Finally, there would probably be multiple downspouts positioned in order to divert rainwater more quickly so that clogs don’t form.
-The result might be functional, but it may be cumbersome, unsightly, and possibly non-compliant with local building codes.
-In other words, it might look something like this.
-Only uglier.
-So What Should You Do?
-The bottom line is that homeowners will probably have to accept the inherent flaws in their guttering systems.
-This may necessitate cleaning out their gutters two or three times per year (or hiring someone else to do it) in order to prevent clogging and the myriad problems which can result from improperly-deposited water.
-Of course, investing in a gutter protection system to keep solid debris out of the gutter in the first place might also be a smart choice.
-The moral of the story?
-The sky is blue, birds will fly in formation, leaves will change colors, and gutters are likely to clog.
-But given the foundation problems that can result from having no runoff drainage at all, gutter systems are definitely the lesser of two evils.
+That 30-foot section of gutter would have one end positioned a full 7½ inches below the other.
+Finally, there would probably have to be multiple downspouts positioned in such a way as to divert rainwater more quickly and prevent clogs from forming.
+While the result of these modifications might be more functional, it would also be unsightly, cumbersome and possibly even non-compliant with local building codes.
+What Should You Do?
+The bottom line is that homeowners will probably just have to accept that even the best rain gutter system has inherent flaws that may necessitate cleaning out gutters one or more times per year (or hiring someone else to do it) in order to prevent clogging and the myriad of problems that can result from improperly deposited water.
+Of course, investing in a gutter protection system like Gutter Helmet® to keep solid debris out of the gutters in the first place is a smart way to protect your home while saving yourself the nuisance of gutter cleaning and maintenance.
+All it takes is reading a few gutter guard reviews to see that Gutter Helmet is the best system of its kind!
+To find out more and get a free consultation and estimate, give us a call at (800) 824-3772 and we’ll connect you with a local Gutter Helmet installer near you.
 About Chelsea Welsh National Marketing Manager for Gutter Helmet®, Chelsea Welsh, MBA, has been a part of the Gutter Helmet team for 7 years and in the home improvement industry for over 13 years.
 Chelsea is a recognized expert in internet marketing strategies for the home improvement industry.
 She holds an MBA degree with a Master's Degree in Marketing.
 She lives in Louisiana and enjoys spending time with her two sons, Christian and Noah.
 For more from Chelsea, visit the Gutter Helmet® blog.